sdonovan001/cloud-computing-models/IaaS/README.md

 * Google Cloud Build is a GCP service that automates the process of building, testing and deploying applications.
 * HashiCorp Packer is an open-source tool that automates the creation of machine images across multiple platforms.
 * HashiCorp Terraform is an open-source tool that lets yoou build, change and manage infrastructure as Code (IaC).

+We will break our deployment into two distinct steps:
+* We will use Cloud Build and Packer to package our stock charting application into a runnable OS image.
+Step by step instructions along with the necessary artifacts can be found in the packer directory.
+* We will use Terraform to stand up a GCE VM running our new OS image (i.e. deploy our application).
+Step by step instructions along with the necessary artifacts can be found in the terraform directory.